NicolasGarzon0/NicolasGarzon0/README.md

 #### Sophomore @ ASU’s Ira A. Fulton Schools of Engineering

-- 📚 CS Major + Stats Minor
+- 📚 Computer Science & Mathematics (Statistics) Major
 - 💼 Interested in the intersection of **Finance**, **Data**, and **Machine Learning**
 - ⚙️ Tech I use: `Python`, `Java`, `C++`, `JavaScript`, `CSS/HTML`, `SQL`
 - 🌎 Bilingual in **English** & **Spanish**